api-evangelist/website/_posts/2013-02-04-google-adjusts-adwords-api-access-tiers.md

      </li>
 </ul>
 <p>
-     With both basic or standard access, there are no charges for <a href=https://developers.google.com/adwords/api/ target=_blank>AdWords API</a> usage.
+     With both basic or standard access, there are no charges for <a href="https://developers.google.com/adwords/api/" target="_blank">AdWords API</a> usage.
 Google is just looking to maintain quality over which developers can hammer on the API, while acknowledging a free tier allows for experimentation and innovation.
 All you have to do is apply to be part of the standard level, if you reach limits of basic tier.
 </p>
 <p>
      This is a good model for even a totally open data of free resource APIs.
 While you want your data and resources to be open, you also want to be able to offer a certain quality of service, and keep infrastructure costs to a minimum.